 A vendor that accesses account information via a portal.
 This third-party should be tied to a user identity that can be verified with confidence before portal access is granted.

 The Supporting Structures

 Organizations need not only the IAM methodologies to enforce data privacy, but the IT structures to support those solutions as well.
-Zero-trust, for example, is a “trust but verify” methodology that many organizations are using to address the IAM needs and challenges posed by remote work.
+Zero-trust, for example, is a “never trust, always verify” methodology that many organizations are using to address the IAM needs and challenges posed by remote work.
 However, not all organizations have the structures they need in place to implement a reliable zero-trust strategy.

 Attempting to create an IAM strategy on a porous foundation can be just as detrimental as neglecting data privacy altogether.
 IAM methodologies built without the supporting structures in place to ensure a successful implementation can create significant gaps in security, which can cause serious damage to the organization.